 “In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ”

 by putting off the body of the sins of the flesh

 “Putting off” means to strip off clothes.
 Because of our position with Christ, Jesus took off the body of our sin like a suit of clothes at Christ’s death.
-This is a full strip of the flesh.
+This “putting off” is an entire judicial strip of the sins of the flesh.

 by the circumcision of Christ